LoneWolf36/react-portfolio/README.md

   #5a6e9c - Light, non important text

-  #e9edf6 - Backgroung of the above text
+  #e9edf6 - Background of the above text

   #80518E